you-apps/WallYou/README.md

 ## License

-Translate You is licensed under the [**GNU General Public License**](https://www.gnu.org/licenses/gpl.html): You can use, study and share it as you want.
+Wall You is licensed under the [**GNU General Public License**](https://www.gnu.org/licenses/gpl.html): You can use, study and share it as you want.